des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 The strife continued until one sweltering summer night, shortly after I had acquired my degree in computer science.
 After a particularly long installation battle, I broke.
-Hot, angry, exausted, I turned my back on software.
+Hot, angry, exhausted, I turned my back on software.
 It was just too broken for me.

 I spent the next year of my life researching and working in the field of